KrisBobLea/malcolm-rule-management/readme.md

 ### Scenes to be used
 Risk control, online activities, points issued and other systems need to flexibly configure the complex rules.

-## How about Malcolm Rules Json looks like?
+## How Malcolm Rules Json looks like?

 ```json
 {